-Course Syllabus This course covers the Fundamentals of electromagnetic theory, including (time permitting) topics such as
+Course Syllabus.
+This course was an introduction to the fundamentals of electromagnetic theory, with the following syllabus topics

 - Maxwell's equations

 - constitutive relations and boundary conditions

 - wave polarization.

 - Field representations: potentials

 - Green's functions and integral equations.

 - Theorems and concepts: duality, uniqueness, images, equivalence, reciprocity and Babinet's principles.

 - Plane cylindrical and spherical waves and waveguides.

 - radiation and scattering.